On Campus

 – Reading for Meaning

-• Reading Factual Text
+• Reading a Factual Text: ‘Eggs and Nests’

 • Learning Sounds: ‘cl’